UPPMAX/UPPMAX-documentation/docs/cluster_guides/slurm_on_pelle.md

 See [Slurm troubleshooting](slurm_troubleshooting.md)
 how to fix Slurm errors.

-!!! warning

-    Work in progress.
-Updating Rackham instructions to Pelle ones.

 ## `sbatch` (and `interactive`) on Pelle

 `sbatch` (and `interactive`) work the same as on the other clusters,